-Figure 3 - Concepts of four different thermal energy storages.
+Figure 4 - Concepts of four different thermal energy storages.
 Figure reproduced from (Mangold, 2007).

-Figure 3 from (Mangold, 2007) is reproduced to illustrate the principles of tank storage, water pit storage, borehole storage and aquifer storage.
+Figure 4 from (Mangold, 2007) is reproduced to illustrate the principles of tank storage, water pit storage, borehole storage and aquifer storage.

-Storing at low temperatures will imply a limited $\Delta T$ and thereby a limited energy density in the storage.
+Storing at low temperatures will imply a limited ΔT and thereby a limited energy density in the storage.
 This will also depend on the available heat supply (i.e. if high temperature heat is directly available or not).

 Some large-scale storages occupy free space whereas others can be integrated with recreational areas.
-In case the storages must be located in the outskirts of (or outside) the city, transmission pipes have to be included.
+In case the storages must be located in the outskirts of (or outside) the city, transmission pipes may have to be included.
+See more on spatial requirements of the different TES in section 0.